woctezuma/steamspypi/README.md

 data = steamspypi.download(data_request)
 ```

-### Returns details for every game.
+### Returns details for 1000 games.
 This time, data is cached locally for offline reuse.

+In this case, `page` is forcibly set to `0`, without any access to this parameter for the end-user.

+Local cache is in `data/%Y%m%d_steamspy.json`, without mentioning `page` in the file name for backward compatibility.

 ```python
 import steamspypi